Hemakuta Hill, Hampi

 Monkeys are more active here during evening hours, especially around sunset.

-Panoramic Views of Hampi 🔆
+Panoramic Views of Hampi from Hemakuta Hill 🔆

 From Hemakuta Hill, you get beautiful views of Virupaksha Temple, Hampi Bazaar, and the surrounding ruins.
 The elevated perspective helps you understand how Hampi’s sacred and royal spaces were once connected.